 Office of the Secretary, Commerce.

-Written comments must be submitted on or before March 24, 2008.
+To ensure consideration, written or online comments must be submitted on or before May 26, 2020.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the information collection instrument and instructions should be directed to the DOC PRA Clearance Officer, Office of Policy and Governance, 14th and Constitution Avenue NW, Room 6616, Washington, DC 20230, (202) 482-3306 or at PRAcomments@doc.gov.